 A solution to issues raised by the CFPB are routinely promoted by the Manufactured Housing Association for Regulatory Reform (MHARR), which promotes the full implementation of the Duty to Serve (DTS) Manufactured Housing mandated by the Housing and Economic Recovery Act (HERA) of 2008.

-On November 13, 2003, in a letter to the HUD Secretary Mel Martinez, 6 Congressional Representatives signed onto a letter to say that manufactured housing’s enhanced preemption needed to be honored.
+On November 13, 2003, in a letter to the HUD Secretary Mel Martinez, 6 Congressional Representatives signed a letter saying that manufactured housing’s enhanced preemption needed to be honored.

 They closed with these words, “these combined changes have given HUD the legal authority to preempt local requirements or restrictions which discriminate against the siting of manufactured homes (compared to other single family housing) simple because they are HUD-code homes.
 We ask that HUS use this authority to develop a Policy Statement or regulation to address this issue, and we offer to work with you to ensure that it comports with Congressional intent.”

-That letter, plus a cover letter to HUD Secretary Carson citing their authority under enhanced preemption, is linked here.
+That letter and a cover letter to HUD Secretary Carson citing their authority under enhanced preemption is linked here.

 That’s important, because the bulk of these documents don’t adequately address the issue of enhanced preemption.
 An example from the MHARR website is linked below.